GuanRunwei/VehicleFinder-CTIM/README.md

 ## Implementation
 > python train.py

-  The code of this project is clear, you could find out the hyperparameters and file paths without any difficulty.
+  The code of this project is clear, you could find out and replace the hyperparameters and file paths without any difficulty.